Slaymish/HealthDashboard/README.md

 ## API Endpoints

 This section details the available API endpoints for interacting with the HealthDashboard programmatically.
-When running on your MCP server, the base URL is `https://mcp.taildb558.ts.net`.
+When running on your MCP server, the base URL is `https://mcp.taildb558.ts.net` and only the API endpoints are served.

 ### `GET /api/bmi`